-- 24. For all of the reasons discussed in this Decision and the confidential annex, the Chamber considers that the criteria of Rule 65(B) are satisfied and is prepared to exercise its discretion to grant a temporary provisional release on the basis of the serious and sufficiently compelling compassionate and/or humanitarian grounds set forth in the Motion. - 25.
-The Chamber also considers that the period of the temporary provisional release is proportional to the health circumstances faced by the Accused.
-In cases where limited provisional release has been granted on compassionate or humanitarian grounds, the period for which an accused has been provisionally released has varied from three to five days.
-However, based upon the purpose of this temporary provisional release, the Chamber considers that a longer period is both necessary and appropriate for the stated purpose of the temporary provisional release.
+28. For all of the reasons discussed in this Decision and the confidential and ex parte annex, the Chamber considers that the criteria of Rule 65(B) are satisfied and is prepared to exercise its discretion to grant a temporary provisional release on the basis of the serious and sufficiently compelling compassionate and/or humanitarian grounds set forth in the Motion.

+29. The Chamber also considers that the period of the temporary provisional release is proportional to the health circumstances faced by the Accused.
+In cases where limited provisional release has been granted on compassionate or humanitarian grounds, the period for which an accused has been provisionally released has varied from three to five days.30 However, based upon the purpose of this temporary provisional release, i.e., a specific medical procedure requiring a fixed amount of time, the Chamber considers that a longer period is both necessary and appropriate for the stated purpose of the temporary provisional release.